StellaVesperi/StellaVesperi/README.md

 Here are some ideas to get you started:
 -->

+This bio has been and will be out-dated for a long time.
+I will update it when I have time.

+<!--
 - 🔭 I’m currently working on data structure.
 - 🌱 I’m currently learning cs61b spring 2021 course from UC Berkeley.

-<!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...